FAIRmat-NFDI/nomad-docs/docs/howto/manage/gui/eln.md

-# How to use ELNs
+# How to enter data with ELNs

 This guide describes how to manually create entries and enter information via ELNs (electronic lab notebooks).
 NOMAD ELNs allow you to acquire